SayakaIsBaka/LRbase62/README.md

 # LRbase62

-A base-62 comptability mod for LR2.
+A base-62 compatibility mod for LR2.
 > [!WARNING]
 > This is an experimental mod; use this at your own risk.
 Please report any bugs you might encounter!